…by Jonas E. Alexis

 See for example David Healy, Let Them Eat Prozac: The Unhealthy Relationship between the Pharmaceutical Industry and Depression (New York: New York University Press, 2004).

-Posted by Jonas E. Alexis on January 12, 2014, With 3329 Reads Filed under Health, Life.
+Posted by Jonas E. Alexis on January 12, 2014, With 3427 Reads Filed under Health, Life.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.